Qasim Suri

 Qasim Khan Suri (born 16 January 1969) is a Pakistani politician.
 He served as the 19th Deputy Speaker of the National Assembly of Pakistan from 15 August 2018 to 16 April 2022.
 He had also been a member of the National Assembly of Pakistan from August 2018 till January 2023.

 Early life and education

-He was born in January 1969 in Quetta, Balochistan to a Pashtun family of the Sur tribe, a sub-clan of the Khiljis.
+He was born in January 1969 in Quetta, Balochistan to a Pashtun family of the Sur tribe, a sub-clan of the Lodhi tribe.

 The eldest among three brothers and three sisters, his father Rafique Ahmed Khan had a medicine business which Suri took over in 1997 after his death, becoming the managing director of Muhammadi Traders of Pharmaceutical Distributor Est, while his other source of income is agriculture.
 His mother is of Urdu-speaking background.

 Suri received his early education from the Quetta Islamia School and enrolled in Federal Government College in 1988.
 He received a bachelor's degree in political science in 1990 and a master's degree in international relations in 1992, both from the University of Balochistan.